rapid7/conqueso/README.md

 ```

 ###### POST ```/api/roles/:role/properties```
 Send your role properties and instance metadata.
 Creates a role if one does not already exist.
 For each property that does not already exist, the property is added with the given type and default value.
+The description attribute optionally describes the meaning of the property, for display when viewing and editing properties in the Conqueso interface.
 If an instance does not already exist from the request IP, then a new instance will be created.
 If an instance from the request IP already exists and the metadata values have changed, other instanaces will be marked offline and a new instance will be created.
 ```json
 {
     "instanceMetadata": {